How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Results

 \subsection{The External Validity of MTurk}

-Our MTurk sample was heavily weighted toward younger participants (703/800 participants under 50) and those with higher education (737/800 participants had some college education or higher); this finding replicates prior work~\cite{redmiles2019well, kang2014privacy}.
-However, while Redmiles et. al.~\cite{redmiles2019well} found that for the well-represented demographics (people under 50 or with at least some college) MTurker responses to security and privacy questions (about behavior, experiences, and knowledge) had high external validity, we were unable to replicate that result.
+Our MTurk sample was heavily weighted toward younger participants (703/800 participants were under 50) and those with higher education (737/800 participants had at least some college education); this finding replicates prior work~\cite{redmiles2019well, kang2014privacy}.
+However, while Redmiles et. al.~\cite{redmiles2019well} found that for the well-represented demographics (people under 50 or with at least some college) MTurker responses to privacy and security questions (about behavior, experiences, and knowledge) had high external validity, we were unable to replicate that result.

 When we analyzed the raw MTurk sample, we found that responses collected through MTurk were extremely different from Pew (Table~\ref{tab:results:mturk}).
-We found statistically significant differences in responses for 29 of the 30 questions, and the overall average Total Variation Distance was .29 (intuitively indicating that almost a quarter of the sample answered differently).
-When we restricted our analysis to only people with under 50 or some college education and applied raking (i.e weighting, attempting to replicate the prior work), we still found statistically significant differences in responses for 29 questions, and the average TVD dropped only slightly (to .28).
-Unlike the earlier work, we found that both raking and filtering out responses that failed an free-response text attention check question had significant effects on data quality.
-In the best case---restriction to people under 50 or with some college who passed the text attention check and applying filtering---29 of the questions still had significantly different responses, but the average TVD went down to .16.
+We found statistically significant differences in responses for 29 of the 30 questions, and the overall average Total Variation Distance (TVD) was .29 (intuitively indicating that more than a quarter of the sample answered differently).
+We attempted to replicate prior work by also analyzing the sample that contained only people with under 50 or some college education and applied raking (i.e., demographic weighting).
+However, we still found statistically significant differences in responses for 29 questions, and the average TVD dropped only slightly (to .28).

+Unlike the earlier work, we found that both raking and filtering out responses that failed a free-response text attention check question had significant effects on data quality.
+Combining these data quality measures with the demographic restrictions from prior work---i.e., restricting to people under 50 or with some college who passed the text attention check and applying filtering, denoted u50SC/Rak/freeAC in Figure~\ref{fig:results:mturk} and Table~\ref{tab:results:mturk}---produced the best-case results for the MTurk sample.